CopernicaMarketingSoftware/mailerq-docker/README.md

 Alternatively, the file itself can be downloaded, and bound using `-v` on container startup to `/etc/mailerq/license.txt`.
 See our [documentation](https://www.mailerq.com/documentation/5.3/configuration) for appropriate configuration file values.

-On startup, a random password is generated for the contained RabbitMQ instance.
-To make this password a fixed value, the `RABBITMQ_PASSWORD` environmental variable can be passed, which will then be used instead.

 #### Example
 First pull the image using `docker pull mailerq/mailerq:latest`, then run
 ```